 Once you have completed the training save the certificate as a PDF and email to aadofficials@gmail.com

-PRESS RELEASE: NEW AAD/USSSA UMPIRE IN CHIEF
+PRESS RELEASE: AAD/USSSA UMPIRE IN CHIEF

 Baseball Officials Frequently Asked Questions